 Fresh snow has arrived this early season, as 50 inches or more have fallen over many parts of the High Sierra.
 If you aren’t a big-time skier or snowboarder, does that mean this area is off-limits to you?
 No way!
 If you can hike, then you can definitely snowshoe.
 Here’s just a small selection of places you can snowshoe in the High Sierra, allowing you to experience the beauty and serenity of winter.

 They say the best things in life are earned not given.
 This is especially true when visiting the Mariposa Grove in Yosemite National Park.
-As the road shuts down November 30th through March 15th, the only way in is by human-power.
+As the road shuts around the end of November through at least March 15th, the only way in is by human-power.
 And once one of the legendary Sierra storms deposits a blanket of snow, it leaves in its wake a convenient two-mile jaunt up to it.
 Once you enter the grove, you’ll find a profound quiet amongst the giant Sequoias.
 Within the grove lies an assortment of trails to snowshoe or cross-country ski.
 You can also combine this adventure with checking out some of the other winter-time sights like the Tunnel View.

 The mountains surrounding Bishop offer an assortment of trails for those that want to try snowshoeing for the first time.
 Snow-covered roads like South Lake & Lake Sabrina offer you a safe, comfortable learning environment to get your techniques locked down.
 For those looking for something a bit more special, consider booking a dinner at Rock Creek Lodge.
 Under a moon-lit sky, you’ll snowshoe the last two-miles through vast wilderness to the pure solitude of the lodge.
 Once there, you’ll enjoy a family style four-course prix fixe menu.
 Vegetarian and other dietary restrictions accommodated with advance notice.